Texas Flood Horror: Baby Pulled From Mother’s Arms By Rushing Water Is Presumed Dead

 Firefighters report that the baby is presumed dead in this latest Texas scene of horror, this time coming from the area between New Waverly and Coldspring.
 Rescue workers were trying to help two stranded men who were inside a pickup truck when they heard cries for help, according to the local ABC News, Channel 13.

 The rescue crew was working near Highway 150 when they heard that cry and they went to see how they could help.
-The rescuers said a family of three, a husband, wife, and their infant daughter, were in a truck trying to cross swift floodwater when they were swept away.
+The rescuers said a family-of-three, a husband, wife, and their infant daughter, were in a truck trying to cross swift floodwater when they were swept away.

 The parents attempted to escape the truck but were carried downstream near a bridge where they were stuck in some trees.
-The baby was pulled by the water from the arm’s of this mother and they haven’t seen the infant since this tragedy.
+The baby was pulled by the water from the arms of the mother and they haven’t seen the infant since this tragedy.

-The mother and father were rescued by New Waverly and Punkin-Evergreen firefighters as were the two men that the rescuers were originally trying to help when they heard the parent’s plea for help.
+The mother and father were rescued by New Waverly and Punkin-Evergreen firefighters, as were the two men that the rescuers were originally trying to help when they heard the parents’ plea for help.

 This is one of the latest horror stories coming out of the Texas floods in the aftermath of Hurricane Harvey.
-The names of this family were not released as of yet to the public.
+The names of this family have not been released to the public.

 "I think he's barbecuing": A helicopter view of the Texas flood with the California National Guard https://t.co/mJMMccLEjj pic.twitter.com/Xa0VKJfV4a